PieLabs/pie-docs/developing/custom-element.md

 ### Brower Support

-Custom Elements are natively supported in Chrome and are availble in other browsers via a polyfill.
-(Firefox and Webkit have Custom Elements markedd as in development - Sep 2016)
+Custom Elements are natively supported in Chrome and are available in other browsers via a polyfill.
+(Firefox and Webkit have Custom Elements marked as in development - Sep 2016)